eyeinthesky6/VibeKit/README.md

 To test Stripe payments, use the following test card details:

 - Card Number: `4242 4242 4242 4242`

----

-## Webhook Testing

-See [docs/webhook.md](docs/webhook.md) for instructions on local Stripe webhook testing and setup.
 - Expiration: Any future date
 - CVC: Any 3-digit number